ugo-emekauwa/hx-policy-maker/README.md

 # HyperFlex Edge Policy Maker for Cisco Intersight (dCloud)

-The HyperFlex Edge Policy Maker script automates creation of HyperFlex policies in Cisco Intersight that can be used to deploy a HyperFlex Edge cluster.
+The HyperFlex Edge Policy Maker script automates creation of HyperFlex policies in Cisco Intersight that can be used to deploy a Cisco HyperFlex Edge cluster.

 ## Use Cases:
 A modified version of the script in this repository is a part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud debuting at Cisco Live 2020 in Barcelona: